wommy/npm_bp_c9-technomad/about/index.md

 my original project in the summer of 2011 was a ToDo app, called River.
 At the time, i had no/none/zip/zero/zilch coding experience.
 I just finished up my first year of [DePaul](depaul.edu), which i transferred to after two years at [Columbia College Chicago](colum.edu).
 My transition was far rougher than i had ever imagined, the majority of it being needlessly so, artifically created by DePaul.

+river was first incepted in the spring of 2011

 that  created technomad by manifesting wommy. i created  creating principles.